dianziliu/dianziliu.github.io/_pages/about.md

 <!-- # Biography -->
 I am Junrui Liu (刘俊锐), a lecturer at Beijing Institute of Graphic Communication (BIGC).
-I received my Ph.D. degree from Beijing University of Technology (BUPT) in 2025.
+I received my Ph.D. degree from Beijing University of Technology (BJUT) in 2025.

 # Research Interest